 Bulk Modulus Of Elasticity Formula

-It is given by the ratio of pressure applied to the corresponding relative decrease in volume of the material.
-The relation is given below.
+It is given by the ratio of pressure applied to the corresponding relative decrease in the volume of the material.

 B = ΔP /(ΔV/V)